bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 ![Mailchimp send animation](/assets/mailchimpani.gif)

-They could have shown a "are you sure?" status message, but the animation tells us so much more.
+They could have shown us a message saying, “are you sure?”.
+But the animation tells us so much more.
 It understands the context.
 It playfully conveys the angsty feeling.
-It's telling users normal to be a bit stressed.
+It’s telling users normal to be a bit stressed.

-When you have sent the emails, they do the same.
-They could have shown a status message labeled "emails sent".
-But they give us this delightful message instead:
+When you have sent the emails, they do something similar.
+Instead of a system message telling us “emails has been sent”, they give us this delightful message:

 ![Mailchimp sent animation](/assets/d21a7c71fe9cd8abdaa52c619ecb9362.gif)